 It is estimated that an English speaker can learn Croatian in 1100 hours.

-Here are a few common words and phrases in the Croatian language that you can learn quickly.
+There are a few common words and phrases in the Croatian language that you can learn quickly.
 However, if you need content writing in Croatian, you might need a professional to help you out!

 Of all things, I liked books best.